FInnocenti-Stat/SampNorm/README.md

 # RE_subODesgins
-In this repository, you can find the code for a Shiny App to compute the relative efficiency and the required sample size increase for a sub-optimal design versus the optimal design given a model for test norming
+This repository contains a R/Shiny app to compute the relative efficiency and the required sample size increase for a sub-optimal design versus the optimal design given a model for test norming

+To run the code you would need:

+An installation of R (https://cran.r-project.org/bin/windows/base/) With a shiny library (install.packages("shiny")). then run this code: shiny::runGitHub('FInnocenti-Stat/ShinyApp_RE_subODesigns')